eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_ros2idl.rst

     ./ParticipantEntitiesInfo subscriber

-The connection will be made between them, as can be illustrated by the monitor itself in the Domain View.
+The connection will be made between them, as can be illustrated by the monitor itself in the Domain View, which can be filtered to see only endpoints associated to `ros_discovery_info` topic (right-click over the Topic name, and choose Filter topic graph, opening the filtered graph in a new Tab).
 Additionally, the following message will be displayed by the console:

 .. code-block:: bash

     rmw_dds_common::msg::ParticipantEntitiesInfo Subscriber matched.

-Finally, THE Domain View can be filtered to see only endpoints associated to `ros_discovery_info` topic.